 Notes on courses

-Part-time students take the 60-credit course ISCG1001 Critical Issues in Professional Practice in their first year and the two 30-credit courses ISCG1002 Research Development and ISCG1003 Advanced Scholarly Enquiry in their second year.
+Part-time students take the 60-credit course Critical Issues in Professional Practice in their first year and the two 30-credit courses Research Development and Advanced Scholarly Inquiry in their second year.
 Full-time students study all three courses in their first year.
-Students must pass ISCG1001 and obtain at least B- grades for ISCG1002 and ISCG1003 before starting the thesis.
+Students must pass Critical Issues in Professional Practice, and obtain at least B- grades for Research Development and Advanced Scholarly Inquiry, before starting their thesis.
 There are no exit qualifications.

 For this programme, you will need the following: